-- Core Policy 4: Delivering our Infrastructure - Core Policy 5: Sustainable Transport burial space but this consent was never implemented.
+- Core Policy 4: Delivering our Infrastructure - Core Policy 5: Sustainable Transport a shall be an an and the second burial space but this consent was never implemented.
 The number of burial plots at the Church cemetery are rapidly diminishing.
 Pre-application discussions have taken place with Lichfield District Council in respect of this additional land to increase the number of burial plots available within the parish to 2040.
 The Parish Council is exploring the possibility to delivering and managing this facility.